Academic questions should be addressed to the Office of the Registrar, 707-826-4101, first floor, Student & Business Services building.

 Summer Session classes for community members are offered through

 If you are enrolled in an eligible degree or certificate program or are taking courses to acquire or improve job skills, you may qualify for a Hope Scholarship or Lifetime Learning Tax Credit.
 The Hope Scholarship tax credit is available only to students in their first two years of postsecondary education who are enrolled at least half-time in an eligible program.
 The Lifetime Learning tax credit is available to students at all educational and enrollment levels who are enrolled at an eligible educational institution.
 The tax credits are based on the amount of qualified tuition and fees, less grants and other tax-free educational assistance, and the taxpayer's modified adjusted gross income.
 Hope credits apply to fees paid after December 31, 1997 and the Lifetime Learning credit applies to fees paid after June 30, 1998.
 Consult IRS Publication 970 or your tax preparer for additional information.

-Students eligible for state or federal veterans' benefits should contact the Veterans Enrollment and Transition Services, located in the lower library, room 58.
-Call (707) 826-6271 or refer to the website.
+Students eligible for state or federal veterans' benefits should contact the Veterans Enrollment and Transition Services, located in Campus Events Field Building 8.
+Call 707-826-6271 or refer to the Veterans Enrollment & Transition Services website.
 Fee waivers generally do not apply to courses offered through the College of Extended Education & Global Engagement.